Earthworm: Movement

 On the surface, crawling speed varies both within and among individuals.
 Earthworms crawl faster primarily by taking longer "strides" and a greater frequency of strides.
 Larger Lumbricus terrestris worms crawl at a greater absolute speed than smaller worms.
 They achieve this by taking slightly longer strides but with slightly lower stride frequencies.

-Touching an earthworm, which causes a "pressure" response as well as (often) a response to the dehydrating quality of the salt on human skin (toxic to earthworms), stimulates the subepidermal nerve plexus which connects to the intermuscular plexus and causes the longitudinal muscles to contract.
+Touching an earthworm, which causes a "pressure" response as well as (often) an avoidance response to salt toxicity of human skin, stimulates the subepidermal nerve plexus which connects to the intermuscular plexus and causes the longitudinal muscles to contract.
 This causes the writhing movements observed when a human picks up an earthworm.
 This behaviour is a reflex and does not require the CNS; it occurs even if the nerve cord is removed.
 Each segment of the earthworm has its own nerve plexus.
 The plexus of one segment is not connected directly to that of adjacent segments.
 The nerve cord is required to connect the nervous systems of the segments.

 The giant axons carry the fastest signals along the nerve cord.
 These are emergency signals that initiate reflex escape behaviours.
 The larger dorsal giant axon conducts signals the fastest, from the rear to the front of the animal.
 If the rear of the worm is touched, a signal is rapidly sent forwards causing the longitudinal muscles in each segment to contract.
-This causes the worm to shorten very quickly as an attempt to escape from a predator or other potential threat.
+This causes the worm to shorten very quickly as an attempt to escape from a subterranean predator or other potential threat in the surrounding soil.
 The two medial giant axons connect with each other and send signals from the front to the rear.
-Stimulation of these causes the earthworm to very quickly retreat (perhaps contracting into its burrow to escape a bird).
+Stimulation of these causes the earthworm to very quickly retreat, contracting into its burrow and flattening its tail, thus anchoring it in its burrow to escape a surface predator.

 The presence of a nervous system is essential for an animal to be able to experience nociception or pain.
 However, other physiological capacities are also required such as opioid sensitivity and central modulation of responses by analgesics.
 Enkephalin and α-endorphin-like substances have been found in earthworms.
-Injections of naloxone (an opioid antagonist) inhibit the escape responses of earthworms.
+Injections of naloxone (an opioid antagonist) inhibit the withdrawal responses of earthworms.
 This indicates that opioid substances play a role in sensory modulation, similar to that found in many vertebrates.

+Learning

+Since the seminal studies of Charles Darwin on earthworm intelligence much work has been done on the capacity of earthworms, in particular members of the widespread Lumbricus terrestris, to learn, although some doubts were raised about the use of T-maze experiments for demonstrating learning by earthworms.